eunice-f/SLAM/README.md

 <div class="links">
 <a href="https://www.youtube.com/watch?v=MN1LQOo9EvI" target="_blank">Video</a>
-<a class="disabled">Code</a>
 <a class="disabled">Dataset</a>
 <a class="disabled">Hardware</a>
 <a class="disabled">Paper</a>
 </div>

 <div class="resource-note">
-Code, dataset, and hardware files will be released upon publication.
+Dataset and hardware files will be released upon publication.
 </div>